EURO GOVT-Spanish yields rise as Moody's downgrades regions

 negative newsflow," Commerzbank strategist Michael Leister said.

-week will most likely not be followed up by a quick aid request
+of events last week will most likely not be followed up by a

 Two-year yields popped back above the 3 percent